polysome/aggregate-1/README.md

 # aggregate-1

 The aggregate-1 is a general purpose FPGA development platform for designs that require both a large fabric and high speed interconnect.
-The miniPCIe interface allows operation with most laptops, embedded small board computers and routers.
+The miniPCIe interface allows operation with most laptops, embedded Small Board Computers and routers.

 Features;